2010 German Grand Prix: Qualifying

 Sebastian Vettel took his sixth pole position of his season.

 Saturday afternoon's qualifying session was divided into three parts.
-The first part ran for twenty minutes and eliminated the cars that finished eighteenth or lower.
-The second part of qualifying lasted fifteen minutes and eliminated cars that finished in positions eleven to seventeen.
-The final session ran for ten minutes and determined pole position to tenth.
+The first part ran for 20 minutes and eliminated the cars that finished 18th or lower.
+The second part of qualifying lasted 15 minutes and eliminated cars that finished in positions 11 to 17.
+The final session ran for ten minutes and determined pole position to 10th.
 Cars which competed in the final session were not allowed to change tyres before the race.
 They started the race fitted with the tyres used when they set their quickest lap times.
 The session was held in dry weather conditions but dark clouds brought a risk of further rain showers.
 With limited dry running in the final practice session grip levels rose as qualifying progressed.

 Vettel set the fastest time in the final session which clinched him the sixth pole position of his season (and his third consecutive) with a lap of 1:13.791 which was recorded on his final timed lap.
 Although he was happy to start on the pole he said his lap was not "100% perfect" as he drove off the circuit after he pushed hard.
 Vettel was joined on the grid's front row by Alonso who was 0.002 seconds after Alonso had recorded the fastest times in the first and second sessions.
 Massa took third despite running wide on his final timed lap but was optimistic on a track where he felt comfortable.
 Webber, fourth, ran wide at the Nordkurve right-hand corner on his final lap when he turned in late and cut the kerb which cost him three seconds and he opted to abandon his lap.
 The two McLaren cars lined up on the grid's third row (with Button ahead of Hamilton).
 Button was happy with his lap whilst Hamilton said his qualifying pace was poor despite the McLaren drivers recording the fastest speeds on the circuit's main straight.
 Kubica qualified seventh and felt he could have set a faster lap time as he was held up in the track's final sector.
 Barrichello in eighth experienced understeer in the final session and lost his car's balance.
 Rosberg and Hülkenberg rounded out the top ten qualifiers.